Attorney Profiles > Jeffrey M. Norton

 The high quality of Mr. Norton’s work has been noted by Judges.
 For example, in shareholder derivative case involving Hewlett-Packard Company, U.S. District Judge Vaughn R. Walker (ret.), sitting as the arbitrator on a fee application, noted that “the filings, oral argument and general demeanor of [Mr. Norton and his co-counsel] reflect that they are highly experienced, knowledgeable, hardworking, efficient and reputable counsel of high standing and ability.”
 Judge Walker noted additionally that [Mr. Norton and his co-counsel]’s contributions to the case “demonstrate the high caliber of their work and the quality of time and effort they expended on achieving the corporate governance revisions… Their efforts to litigate in an efficient, constructive manner and to cooperate with other counsel resulted in decreased litigation expenses that substantially benefitted HP and its shareholders.”
 See Riccardi v.
 Lynch, Case No. 12-6003-CRB (N.D.
 Cal.), Docket No. 252 (October 23, 2014).

-In addition to representing both plaintiffs and defendants in a wide range of civil-litigation matters, Mr. Norton is an Adjunct Professor of Law at Pace University School of Law, where he teaches Mass Torts and Class Action Litigation, and he has been a presenter and panelist for various CLE seminars.
+In addition to representing both plaintiffs and defendants in a wide range of civil-litigation matters, Mr. Norton is an Adjunct Professor of Law at Pace University School of Law, where he teaches Class Action Litigation and Mass Torts, and he has been a presenter and panelist for various CLE seminars.
 Mr. Norton is admitted in the state courts of New York and Connecticut, as well as the United States District Courts for the Southern, Eastern and Northern Districts of New York, the Eastern District of Michigan, the District of Colorado, and the Northern District of Ohio, the United States Courts of Appeals for the Second, Third, Fourth, Fifth, and Eleventh Circuits, and the United States Supreme Court.

 Mr. Norton graduated with honors from Arizona State University in 1992 and cum laude from Pace University School of Law in 1997.

-Mr. Norton also currently serves on the boards of the Greenwich UJA and Reconstructing Hope.
+Mr. Norton currently serves on the board of UJA Greenwich.